krystal/metricks/README.md

 There are two key types of metric: evented or cumulative.
 By default, all metrics stored are evented which means they represent an event happening (for example an invoice being raised, a user being created or a product being sold).
 A cumulative metric stores values that increase or decrease (for example total revenue, MRR or number of active users).

-Each type of metric you wish to store is represented by a class which inherits from either `Metricks::Types::Evented` or `Metrics::Types::Cumulative`.
+Each type of metric you wish to store is represented by a class which inherits from either `Metricks::Types::Evented` or `Metricks::Types::Cumulative`.
 You can put these anywhere in your application that takes your fancy.
 Personally, I quite like `app/models/metrics/*` the choice is yours - putting all metrics in their own `Metrics` namespace is a good idea for readability later.

 ### Recording metrics